freeCodeCamp/freeCodeCamp/guide/english/android-development/index.md

 The best part of learning Android is that many of the courses and material available out there online are free.
 The link to the basic course is here - [Developing Android Apps](https://udacity.com/course/new-android-fundamentals--ud851).
 The link to the advanced course is here - [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855).

+### Code Samples

+It is good to check out code samples and projects for your learning process.
+There are many code samples in web.
+Surely, you can check out several of them and increase your learning process.
+Of course, you can try to write new one after check.
+Here is a link for this [Samples | Android Developers](https://developer.android.com/samples/).